 We are responsible for taking all reasonable steps to identify and manage any conflicts of interest in our business that might arise.
-We ensure that we maintain and operate arrangements to prevent any conflict from giving rise to a material damage to the interests of our partners.
-This is our Conflicts Policy and applies to everyone who uses our website, www.lincsprocess.co.uk; anyone who is a potential, current or former partner of ours.
+We ensure that we maintain and operate arrangements to prevent any conflict from giving rise to a material damage to the interests of our clients.
+This is our Conflicts Policy and applies to everyone who uses our website, www.lincsprocess.co.uk; anyone who is a potential, current or former client of ours.

 Examples of situations which we consider an actual or potential conflict of interest could occur: